JonahRodriguez281/sno/docs/entity/operations-favorite-ski-resort.md

 : name, ASC

-### Query: Display mountain names
+### Query: Display skiResort names

 Purpose

-: A list of mountain names will need to be called to allow the user to select from a variety of mountain names to find more information.
+: A list of skiResort names will need to be called to allow the user to select from a variety of skiResort names to find more information.

 Cardinality/modality